 In January 2020, following the recommendations of the Colorado Department of Public Health and Environment (CDPHE), the City began sharing infection prevention information with the community and City team members, providing additional training to employees and ensuring adequate supplies of safety materials were available.
 The City's continuity of service plans were also updated.
 On March 13, Arvada City Manager Mark Deven declared a State of Emergency to provide the City the flexibility to acquire and apply resources to support residents and partners.
 On March 16, the closure of all City facilities to the public was announced.
 On March 23, City Council voted to extend the State of Emergency to April 6.
 The City Manager has also extended the closure of City facilities through April 10.
+And Stay-at-Home orders were issued by the State of Colorado effective March 26 through April 11.
 The City team continues to evaluate and refine its approach to the rapidly changing situation.

 The City will keep doing what it does best:

 - Focusing on the safety and well-being of the community and the City team.

 - Continuing to deliver core services such as water, public safety, street maintenance and others to Arvada residents and businesses.

 - Responsibly manage the City’s resources, relying on our 10-year financial plan and healthy fund reserves to help weather the current economic uncertainty.